devops-urolime/Riggo/marketplace-ui/README.md

 - if you use prefer npm tool you can use `npm run start`
 - if you use prefer yarn tool you can use `yarn start`
 ## How to make the Deployment
-### Test, Build, Deploy to AWS S3 and CloudFront:
+### Deploy to AWS S3 and CloudFront:
 Having the Prerequisites in place the only thing to do is just run one command:
-- if you use prefer npm tool you can use `npm run build`
+- if you use prefer npm tool you can use `npm run deploy`
-- if you use prefer yarn tool you can use `yarn build`
+- if you use prefer yarn tool you can use `yarn deploy`